Benefits of Microsoft accounts

 With a Microsoft account, you can easily sync many different Windows settings and your account settings on your computer.
 For example, a Microsoft account lets you sync your passwords saved on the Edge browser and other personalization settings on a Windows 10 computer using the same Microsoft account.
 Alternatively, you will be able to download and install apps from the Windows Official Store.

-There are a lot of users who are not interested in downloading apps from the Store nor want to sync and backup account settings.
+Many users are not interested in downloading apps from the Store nor want to sync and backup account settings.
 For users who don’t care about Microsoft account, there is a way to install Windows 10 without a Microsoft account and create a local user account in Windows 10.

 Install Windows 10 without a Microsoft account